- Age 8-10 (4-H Juniors) are allowed to learn archery and air rifle (pellet).

 - Age 11-13 (4-H Intermediates) are allowed to learn virtually all of the rest of the shooting sports, including rifle (small bore or .22 rimfire), black powder rifles and shotguns (muzzle loading) and shotgun.

-- Age 14-18 are reserved some special privileges such as air pistol (in Florida), but in other states they can learn high power rifle, high power pistol and crossbow.
+- Age 14-18 are reserved some special privileges such as air pistol (not in Florida), but in other states they can learn high power rifle, high power pistol and crossbow.

 Monday, May 7, 2012